sp550/electron-vite-vue/README.md

 **Priority 1: Core Functionality & Stability**
 -
-- Import patient list from external program.
-- Asynchronous saves.
-- Auto-backup for each note (own DB with one-minute backups and history revert icon).
+- Auto (async) saves, and functionality to toggle autosave on or off
 - Save status icon (indicates if note has been saved).
 - Confirmation dialog on window close if unsaved changes.
+- Import patient list from external program.
 - Manual plain text export/import (including .txt export and automated regular export).

 **Priority 2: Basic UI & Configuration**